observant/oada-client/README.md

 ## Version 1.0

-Release date: TBD
+Release date: 25th June 2015

-Observant OpenLink API version 1.0 will provide access to data collected by soil moisture sensors.
-It is an opt in feature which must be explicitly activated by the User for each installed sensor from Observant's Crop Manager application.
-Once data sharing is enabled by the User, registered third party clients can request access to sensor readings like soil moisture, soil temperature and soil electrical conductivity.
-The API returns data for the last seven days at one hour interval by default.
-This release will support readings from both soil and weather monitoring sensors.
+Observant OpenLink API version 1.0 provides access to data collected by Soil and Weather Monitoring sensors.
+It is an opt in feature which must be explicitly activated by the User in Observant's Crop Manager application for each installed sensor.
+Once data sharing is enabled by the User, registered third party clients can request access to sensor readings like soil moisture, temperature and electrical conductivity.
+The API returns data for the last seven days at one hour intervals by default.

 ### Supported Soil Monitoring Sensors
 * Aquacheck